Thanks for visiting Free Tours by Foot New York!

 This is where the action happens!
 Enjoy a live and interactive show as trainers bring out the sea lions to perform some fun and entertaining tricks for the crowd.

-Opened in 2018, this brand new permanent exhibit is a hit!
 This impressive three-story exhibit building has nine different galleries showcasing 18 species of sharks and rays.

 The shark exhibit building also has more than 115 other species of marine life, including the Loggerhead Sea Turtle.